Kargil: Independent India

 The First Kashmir War (1947–48) concluded with a ceasefire line that divided the Ladakh wazarat, putting roughly the Kargil and Leh tehsils on the Indian side, and the Skardu tehsil on the Pakistan side.
 The two Indian tehsils were soon promoted to districts and Ladakh was named a division, on a par with the Jammu and Kashmir divisions in the Indian state of Jammu and Kashmir.
 Pakistan renamed the Skardu tehsil Baltistan and divided it into further districts.

 At the end of Indo-Pakistani War of 1971, the two nations signed the Simla Agreement, converting the former ceasefire line with some adjustments into a Line of Control, and promising not to engage in armed conflict with respect to that boundary.

+Rangdum village of Kargil enroute Zanskar from Kargil town.

 In 1999, the area saw infiltration by Pakistani forces, leading to the Kargil War.
 Fighting occurred along a 160 km long stretch of ridges overlooking the only road linking Srinagar and Leh.
 The military outposts on the ridges above the highway were generally around 5,000 m (16,400 ft) high, with a few as high as 5,485 m (17,995 ft).
 After several months of fighting and diplomatic activity, the Pakistani forces were forced to withdraw to their side of the Line of Control by their Prime minister Nawaz Sharif after he visited the United States.